Arabs: Europe

 There are millions of Arabs living in Europe, mostly concentrated in France (about 6,000,000 in 2005).
 Most Arabs in France are from the Maghreb but some also come from the Mashreq areas of the Arab world.
-Arabs in France form the second largest ethnic group after ethnically French people.
+Arabs in France form the second largest ethnic group after French people.
 In Italy, Arabs first arrived on the southern island of Sicily in the 9th century.
 The largest modern societies on the island from the Arab world are Tunisians and Moroccans, who make up 10.9% and 8% respectively of the foreign population of Sicily, which in itself constitutes 3.9% of the island's total population.
-The modern Arab population of Spain numbers 1,800,000, and there have been Arabs in Spain since the early 8th century when the Umayyad conquest of Hispania created the state of Al-Andalus.
-In Germany the Arab population numbers over 1,000,000, in the United Kingdom between 366,769 and 500,000, and in Greece between 250,000 and 750,000).
+The modern Arab population of Spain numbers 1,800,000, and there have been Arabs in Spain since the early 8th century when the Muslim conquest of Hispania created the state of Al-Andalus.
+In Germany the Arab population numbers over 1,401,950. in the United Kingdom between 366,769 and 500,000, and in Greece between 250,000 and 750,000).
 In addition, Greece is home to people from Arab countries who have the status of refugees (e.g. refugees of the Syrian civil war).
 In the Netherlands 180,000, and in Denmark 121,000.
-Other European countries are also home to Arab populations, including Norway, Austria, Bulgaria, Switzerland, North Macedonia, Romania and Serbia.
+Other countries are also home to Arab populations, including Norway, Austria, Bulgaria, Switzerland, North Macedonia, Romania and Serbia.
 As of late 2015, Turkey had a total population of 78.7 million, with Syrian refugees accounting for 3.1% of that figure based on conservative estimates.
-Demographics indicated that the country previously had 1,500,000 to 2,000,000 Arab residents, so Turkey's Arab population is now 4.5 to 5.1% of the total population, or approximately 4–5 million people.
+Demographics indicated that the country previously had 1,500,000 to 2,000,000 Arab residents, Turkey's Arab population is now 4.5 to 5.1% of the total population, or approximately 4–5 million people.

 Americas

-Arab immigration to the United States began in larger numbers during the 1880s, and today, an estimated 3.7 million Americans have some Arabic background.
+Arab immigration to the United States began in significant numbers during the 1880s, and today, an estimated 2 million Americans trace their roots to an Arab background according the Census Bureau.
 Arab Americans are found in every state, but more than two thirds of them live in just ten states, and one-third live in Los Angeles, Detroit, and New York City specifically.
 Most Arab Americans were born in the US, and nearly 82% of US-based Arabs are citizens.

-Arabs immigrants began to arrive in Canada in small numbers in 1882.
+Arab immigrants began to arrive in Canada in small numbers in 1882.
 Their immigration was relatively limited until 1945, after which time it increased progressively, particularly in the 1960s and thereafter.
-According to the website "Who are Arab Canadians," Montreal, the Canadian city with the largest Arab population, has approximately 267,000 Arab inhabitants.
+According to the website "Who are Arab Canadians", Montreal, the Canadian city with the largest Arab population, has approximately 267,000 Arab inhabitants.